drewcrawford/drewcrawford.github.io/rust/index.md

 Rust's structs are also very similar to Swift structs.
 The differences are, as best as I can tell:

 1. The `struct` itself contains only the *fields*.
-The functions are contained in a separate block called `impl for StructName`.
+The functions are contained in a separate block called `impl StructName`.
 This is a lot like ObjC's `@interface` and `@implementation` separation, but unlike ObjC they are generally contained in the same file.
 2. Right before the struct declaration you can include a set of lines like `#[derive(Clone)]`.
 The presence of this line magically writes an implementation for the `Clone` trait.
 More info on this later.

 # Reference Types